FELRec: Efficient Handling of Item Cold-Start With Dynamic Representation Learning in Recommender Systems: FELRec

 \subsubsection{FELRec-P}

-In addition to the above presented model architecture, we implement a second variant of \texttt{FELRec} that uses a different representation learning paradigm adopted from \texttt{BYOL} \citep{grill2020bootstrap}.
+In addition to the above presented model architecture, we implement a second variant of \texttt{FELRec} that uses a different representation learning paradigm adopted from \texttt{BYOL} \cite{grill2020bootstrap}.
 We call this variant \texttt{FELRec-P}.
 Designed for image representation learning, \texttt{BYOL} minimizes a similarity loss between representations of different augmented views of the same image.
 We adjust \texttt{BYOL} to minimize a similarity loss between representations of user and item that interact with each other.
 In accordance with \texttt{BYOL}, we define two further MLPs: user prediction network $h_u$ and item prediction network $h_x$.
 We train the model by minimizing the mean squared error between the normalized user prediction $h_u(\hat{u})$ and the item projection $\hat{x}$:

-Following the original approach, we stop the gradient in the item branch.
+Following the original approach, we stop the gradient in the item branch to prevent a collapse of the model into trivial solutions and stabilize the training process \cite{grill2020bootstrap}.
 Further, we symmetrize the loss by computing the mean squared error between the normalized item prediction and user projection:

 Again, we stop the gradient in the user branch.
 The final loss is the sum of these two losses: $\mathcal{L} = \mathcal{L}_{u} + \mathcal{L}_{x}$.
-The gradient stopping and reuse of the encoder make the model a \textit{siamese neural network} that is conceptually similar to \texttt{SimSiam} \citep{chen2021exploring}.
+The gradient stopping and reuse of the encoder make the model a \textit{siamese neural network} that is conceptually similar to \texttt{SimSiam} \cite{chen2021exploring}.
 Figure \ref{fig:FELRec-architecture}b illustrates the architecture of \texttt{FELRec-P}.